 Welcome to Part One of a two-part series on automatic terminology extraction!
 Written by Uwe Muegge, CSOFT’s very own terminology management wizard, the five points in this post will supply readers with practical observations about and aspects of automatic terminology extraction.
-Don’t forget to stay tuned for next week’s Part Two, which will suggest different tools and methods to better manage terminology extraction.
+Don’t forget to stay tuned for next week’s Part Two, which will suggest different tools and methods to better manage automatic terminology extraction (ATE).

 It is probably safe to say that many, if not most, commercial translation and localization projects today are carried out without a comprehensive, project-specific, up-to-date glossary in place.
 I suspect that one of the primary reasons for this inefficient state of affairs is the fact that many participants involved in these projects are not familiar with the tools and processes that enable linguists to create monolingual and multilingual glossaries quickly and efficiently.
 Below are five valuable insights for linguists who wish to give automatic terminology extraction a/nother try.